kseikyo/nlw_server/README.md

 ## 🔖 Design

-This application's design was made by the [Rocketseat](https://rocketseat.com.br/) team and made available during the NLW or Next Level Week, you can currently check the prototype [here](https://www.figma.com/file/1SxgOMojOB2zYT0Mdk28lB/?viewer=1&node-id=)
+This application's design was made by the [Rocketseat](https://rocketseat.com.br/) team and made available during the NLW or Next Level Week on [figma](https://www.figma.com/).

 ## 💻 Technologies